Trinity Valley Community College

 - Trinity Valley Community College is a learning-centered college that provides quality academic, workforce, and community service programs to meet the educational needs of our students and the citizens of our service area.

-- The teacher population of 201 teachers has declined by 35% over five years.
+- The teacher population of 201 teachers has stayed relatively flat over five years.

 |Trinity Valley Community College||(TX) Community College Avg.|